 In 2017, a Steering Committee restructuring proposal, drafted by a workgroup and approved by the Steering Committee, added at-large seats, which do not directly represent any single Regional Committee.
-The Steering Committee must have at least 7 and may have as many as 13 at-large members.
-At-large members are elected annually by the other members of the Steering Committee in December.
-At-large member terms are one year, starting in January.
+The Steering Committee must have at least 7 and may have as many as 13 at-large seats.
+At-large seats are elected by the other members of the Steering Committee in December.
+At-large seat terms are one year, starting in January.

-At-large seats are allocated across three categories, as follows:
+At-large seats are allocated to three categories, as follows:

 - Category 1: People with lived experience of homelessness.
 Minimum 1 seat, maximum 2 seats.
 Representatives in this category cannot also occupy another seat on the Steering Committee (people holding other seats on the Steering Committee may also have lived experience of homelessness). - Category 2: North Carolina State Government.
 Minimum 3 seats, maximum 6 seats.
-Representatives should be from the following departments and work with or oversee a program that serves people experiencing homelessness: - o Department of Health and Human Services - o Department of Public Safety - o Housing Finance Agency - o Department of Education - o Department of Military and Veteran Affairs - o Department of Commerce - Category 3: Other at-large seats.
+Representatives should be from the following departments and work with or oversee a program that serves people experiencing homelessness: - Department of Health and Human Services - Department of Public Safety - Housing Finance Agency - Department of Education - Department of Military and Veteran Affairs - Department of Commerce - Category 3: Other at-large seats.
 Minimum 3 seats, maximum 5 seats.
-Representatives should be from the following sectors: - o Health care sector, ideally with a state-wide focus - $\circ\quad$ Business sector, ideally with a state-wide focus - Public housing agency - o Domestic violence services or advocacy sector, ideally with a state-wide focus - Legal services - o Youth services or advocacy sector, ideally with a state-wide focus
+Representatives should be from the following sectors: - Health care sector, ideally with a state-wide focus - Business sector, ideally with a state-wide focus - Public housing agency - Domestic violence services or advocacy sector, ideally with a state-wide focus - Legal services - Youth services or advocacy sector, ideally with a state-wide focus

 The Steering Committee meets monthly, normally via conference call and at least one time per year in person.
 All meetings are public meetings, open to any interested party.
-Meeting agendas and minutes are posted on the NCCEH website in a timely manner.
-This process was formally established by NC BoS CoC in August 2013, reviewed in Fall 2017, and will be reviewed again within five years.
+Meeting agendas and minutes are posted on the internet in a timely manner.
+This process was formally established by NC BoS CoC in August 2013 and will be reviewed at least every five years.